CabarrusCo/neogovapi/README.md

 Our team is responsible for software development and support for the [County](https://www.cabarruscounty.us/departments/information-technology).
 We work under the direction of the Chief Information Officer.

-### About
----
-The Neogov API Client is an API Client for Neogov written in Go.

 ### Auth
 ---
 The Neogov API uses Basic Auth.
 This can be passed to the Client via the username and password parameters.